 WomenRising | 270 Fairmount Avenue, Jersey City

 WomenRising is a local non-profit organization that has been a lifeline to women and families in need of financial assistance and emotional support due to being victims of domestic violence for over 100 years.
 WomenRising provides women and their families with access to helpful services.
-Some of the successful programs offered by the organization are the Domestic Violence Program, the Family Advocacy Program (FAP), and Family Support Services (FSS).
+Some of the successful programs provided by the organization are the Domestic Violence Program, the Family Advocacy Program (FAP), and Family Support Services (FSS).
 Learn more here.

 See More: Latinx- + Hispanic-Owned Businesses to Support in Hoboken + Jersey City